chaupmcs/os_project1/README.md

 ### Run the two programs simultaneously
 ![enter image description here](https://raw.githubusercontent.com/chaupmcs/os_project1/master/img/simultaneously.png)

-## Some noticeable comparisons
+## Comparisons
 The ***LSTM*** takes longer to finish when comparing with  ***MPL***.
 In case running these programs concurrently, each program takes more time because there is more work for the CPU now.
 ![enter image description here](https://raw.githubusercontent.com/chaupmcs/os_project1/master/img/running_time.png)
 <br>
 When it comes to CPU Utilization, ***LSTM*** has better CPU percent.
 These numbers are dropped significantlly when we run the programs at the same time.
 ![enter image description here](https://raw.githubusercontent.com/chaupmcs/os_project1/master/img/cpu_percent.png)

-The Resident set size (RSS), Virtual memory size (VMS),  Unique Set Size (USS, the memory unique to a process and which would be freed if the process was terminated right now), and Size on HardDisk are almost the same in the two programs on both conditions.
+The *Resident set size* (RSS), *Virtual memory size* (VMS),  *Unique Set Size* (USS - the memory unique to a process and which would be freed if the process was terminated right now), and Size on Hard Disk are almost the same in the two programs on both conditions.
+It is worth mentioning that we can see the *VMS* is much large than *RSS*.

-In terms of the number of Page-faults, the number of ***LSTM*** is much smaller than that of ***MPL***, approximatelly one third.
-These numbers are similar when running the two programs at the same time, just a slighty smaller.
+In terms of *the number of Page-faults*, the number of ***LSTM*** is much smaller than that of ***MPL***, approximatelly one third.
+These figures are similar when running the two programs at the same time, just a slighty smaller.

-*CPU time* is the time that the program use the CPU.
-In this experiment, we run the program on 4 cores, so the time here is the sum of time on all the 4 cores.
-It is clear that ***MPL*** uses much less CPU than ***LSTM***.
-These numbers are also similar when it comes to running simultaneously.
+*CPU time* is the time that the program use the CPU, which is the sum of *user  time*  (the program itself) and  *system time* (the time spent in kernel).
+In this experiment, we run the program on four cores, so the time here is the sum of CPU time on all the four cores.
+From the result, ***MPL*** obviously uses much less CPU than ***LSTM***.
+These figures are also similar when it comes to running simultaneously.